EU Agrifish Council vote: Protection of plant-based labels will benefit EU farmers and consumers

 Strong demand for plant-based foods will raise demand for home grown crops

-The EU must vote against restricting the labelling of plant-based foods at the bloc’s upcoming Agrifish Council meeting on 11 December, ProVeg International said today.
+The EU must vote against restricting the labeling of plant-based foods at the bloc’s upcoming Agrifish Council meeting on 11 December, ProVeg International said today.

 The plant-based food sector presents major new opportunities for Europe’s farmers, particularly in pulse, nut, fungi, and legume production.